Focusing on Nature

 On my second visit in June the same fields had changed beyond recognition.
 The short grass with few flowers had grown into a beautiful swaying sward, awash with delicate colours.
 And there in the same fields were the Curlew I found in May, but this time they were protecting a precious youngster.

-Inspired by his work I looked out across the valley from above his farm for other signs of balance.
+Inspired by his work I looked out across the valley from above his farm for other signs of this balance.
 Sadly, many of the fields had been cut with virtually no sign of safe fields for Curlew.
 Not surprisingly these fields were the ones with large numbers of Crows and Gulls feasting on the remains of nesting birds.

 Richard Baines